Love Power (Disenchanted song): Music and lyrics

 Written by Menken and Schwartz, "Love Power" is a power ballad.
 According to Kayla Laguerre-Lewis of Screen Rant, it is reminiscent of Broadway musicals, such as Schwartz and Menzel's work on Wicked.
 According to the song's official sheet music from Walt Disney Music Publishing, "Love Power" is performed in the key of C major, at a slow tempo of 96 beats per minute.
 Menzel's vocal range on the song spans exactly two octaves, from F3–F5.
-The singer belts throughout the track, particularly during its chorus, with Blacke Taylor of Looper describing her final sustained note as "nearly guaranteed to be the longest you'll hear in any tune this year".
+The singer belts throughout the track, particularly during its chorus, with Taylor describing her final sustained note as "nearly guaranteed to be the longest you'll hear in any tune this year".
 Featuring a repetitive refrain, the song's title is a double entendre about "those who love power and those who understand and can use the power of love".
 The phrase "love power" is repeated throughout, and its lyrics reassure listeners about "the power of love and memories of loved ones".
-According to Collider, the line "Just remember the memories that show us the power of love" serves as the key to undoing the enchantment that is turning Giselle evil.
+According to Shrishty of Collider, the line "Just remember the memories that show us the power of love" ultimately serves as the key to undoing the enchantment that has turned Giselle evil.
+The song also features an orchestral chord progression that serves as an Easter egg to the Beauty and the Beast score, which was also composed by Menken.

 Menzel described "Love Power" as a soaring, romantic anthem.
-She sings about how the love and memories loved ones create with each other are truly powerful forces in the world.
+She sings about how the love and memories people create with each other are truly among the most powerful forces.
 The singer described "Love Power" as a "reminder of everything that matters most", such as moments and memories.
-"It is about understanding that life is not perfect, but when we go through struggles and traverse roads together, that's true love".
-Lyrically and musically, the song references several previous Disney ballads, including Menzel's own "Let it Go" from Frozen with its line "Let it grow/let it glow".
-According to Digital Spy contributor Ian Sandwell, the ballad combines Menzel's "Let it Go" with Wicked's "Defying Gravity".
+"It is about understanding that life is not perfect, but when we go through struggles and traverse roads together, that's true love."
+Lyrically and musically, the song references several earlier Disney ballads, including Menzel's own "Let it Go" from Frozen with its line "Let it grow/let it glow".
+According to Digital Spy contributor Ian Sandwell, the ballad combines "Let it Go" with Wicked's "Defying Gravity".
 Benjamin Lee of The Guardian summarized the song as "a brassy attempt to get a returning Idina Menzel to deliver a Frozen-esque number about the power of love".
 While the film version spans 4:15 in duration, the remixed single lasts a shorter 2:57.